User Guide

 Open a command terminal,

-into the folder you put the JAR file in, and use thejava -jar context.jar
+cdinto the folder you put the JAR file in, and use thejava -jar context.jarcommand to run the application.

 A window should open with a GUI similar to the one below.
 Note how the app starts off with some sample data.